hdubel94/Harassment-Monitor/README.md

 ## Accomplishments that we're proud of
 This is the team's first implementation of the Alexa Voice Service and utilizing some of the features AWS has to offer.
+Successfully designed and created a neural network to classify harassment speech despite the inherent difficulties of extracting meaning from text.

 ## What we learned
 Gained further familiarity with Python.
 Learned the basics of an Alexa Skill and how to debug it.
 How to implement AWS features into our project.